Ownezx/toothpick-finder/technical_breif.typ

 This software, although in its infancy, aims to replace steps 2 and 3 to facilitate the process and make it more reliable.

-+ Indicators of nodes must be placed in the ground
++ Sticks with a high contrast to the background must be placed in nodes of interest
-+ 2D reference images (fiducial markers) should be placed
-+ Photos should be gathered in a circular pattern and at two different heights while moving around the targeted plot of land
++ April tags should be place on the floor to represent the plane of interest
++ Overlapping photos must be taken
-+ The software would resolve photo location and estimate marker placement.
++ The software would resolve photo location and estimate marker placement and a 3D map of plane, node and camera position should be rendered.
-+ A manual verification step by the operator would be necessary to verify
-  - Adequate identification of node markers
-  - Adequate identification of fiducial markers
-  - Correct plant individal identification
-+ A 3D map of the plot would then be automatically generated

 = User Manual